wincent/clipper/README.md

-If you plan to use Clipper as a launch agent you'll either need to put it somewhere the system can find it (ie. at a location in the standard PATH, such as under `/usr/bin/`) or update the included property list file to specify the full path to the location where you installed the Clipper executable.
+If you plan to use Clipper as a launch agent you'll either need to put it somewhere the system can find it (ie. at a location in the standard PATH, such as under `/usr/local/bin/`) and update the included property list file to specify the full path to the location where you installed the Clipper executable.

-The following example shows how you would install the built Clipper executable to `/usr/bin/` after cloning the repo and performing a build.
+The following example shows how you would install the built Clipper executable to `/usr/local/bin/` after cloning the repo and performing a build.
 It also shows how you would set up Clipper as a launch agent and start it running:

-    sudo cp clipper /usr/bin
+    sudo cp clipper /usr/local/bin
-    cp com.wincent.clipper.plist ~/Library/LaunchAgents/
+    cp contrib/tcp-port/com.wincent.clipper.plist ~/Library/LaunchAgents/
     launchctl load -w -S Aqua ~/Library/LaunchAgents/com.wincent.clipper.plist

 Alternatively, if you'd like to run Clipper manually, you can do so with: